Venyukovia

 Venyukovia (named after its discoverer, Pavel N. Venyukov) is an extinct genus of venyukovioid therapsid, a basal anomodont from the Middle Permian of Russia.
-The type and sole species, V. prima, is known only by a partial lower jaw with teeth.
+The type and sole species, Venyukovia prima, is known only by a partial lower jaw with teeth.
 Venyukovia has often been incorrectly spelt as Venjukovia in English literature.
 This stems from a spelling error made by Russian palaeontologist Ivan Efremov in 1940, who mistakenly replaced the 'y' with a 'j', which subsequently permeated through therapsid literature before the mistake was caught and corrected.
 Venyukovia is the namesake for the Venyukovioidea, a group of small Russian basal anomodonts also including the closely related Otsheria, Suminia, Parasuminia and Ulemica, although it itself is also one of the poorest known.
 Like other venyukovioids, it had large projecting incisor-like teeth at the front and lacked canines, although the remaining teeth are simple compared to some other venyukovioids (e.g. Ulemica, Suminia), but may resemble those of Otsheria.